apache/spark/docs/structured-streaming-programming-guide.md

 *In short, if any of the two input streams being joined does not receive data for a while, the outer (both cases, left or right) output may get delayed.*

+##### Semi Joins with Watermarking
+A semi join returns values from the left side of the relation that has a match with the right.
+It is also referred to as a left semi join.
+Similar to outer joins, watermark + event-time constraints must be specified for semi join.
+This is to evict unmatched input rows on left side, the engine must know when an input row on left side is not going to match with anything on right side in future.

+###### Semantic Guarantees of Stream-stream Semi Joins with Watermarking
+{:.no_toc}
+Semi joins have the same guarantees as [inner joins](#semantic-guarantees-of-stream-stream-inner-joins-with-watermarking) regarding watermark delays and whether data will be dropped or not.

 ##### Support matrix for joins in streaming queries

 <table class ="table">